 The Junior Ranger Program is the go-to program for families to learn more about the Glacier National Park.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.

-Pick up a booklet at any visitor center then complete the age-appropriate activities.
-Return for a souvenir badge and certificate.
+You can pick up a booklet at any visitor center, complete the age-appropriate activities, and return for a souvenir badge and certificate.

 Where to Eat in Glacier National Park